-PRIORITY AREA BASELINE INDICATORS TARGET 2013/2014 PROGRESS ACHIEVED CHALLENGES SUPPORT NEEDED IN TERMS OF UNBLOCKING CORRECTIVE MEASURES Revenue Management 44% Monthly collection rate on billing 44 % is being collected Non-payment of municipal services Treasury to assist with the revenue management, and means to collect outstanding Encourage household who are able to pay services Information not available Percentage growth in revenue collected by the municipality as a % of projected revenue target Information not available Not all indigent household are on the Municipal indigent database payment services to the municipality by the community. to do so and to arrange indigent registration programs 69% % of budgeted revenue for property rates collected 69% of budgeted revenue for property rates is collected Is being implemented since the year 2009 (Implementation of the Municipal Property Rates Act, 2004 (Act no. 6 of 2004) Is being implemented 132% Grants as a % of Revenue received 132%
+PRIORITY AREA BASELINE INDICATORS TARGET 2014/15 PROGRESS ACHIEVED CHALLENGES SUPPORT NEEDED IN TERMS OF UNBLOCKING CORRECTIVE MEASURES Revenue Management 44% Monthly collection rate on billing 44 % is being collected Non-payment of municipal services Treasury to assist with the revenue management, and Encourage household who are aagoon Information not available Percentage growth in revenue collected by the municipality as a % of projected Information not available Not all indigent household are on the Municipal means to collect outstanding payment services to the municipality by the community. able to pay services to do so and to arrange indigent registration 69% revenue target % of budgeted revenue for property rates collected 69% of budgeted revenue for property rates is collected indigent database programs Is being implemented since the year 2009 (Implementation of the Municipal Property Rates Act, 2004 (Act no. 6 of 2004) Is being implemented 132% Grants as a % of Revenue received 132%